gurlanda/personal-website/README.md

 ## Getting Started

 To access the website, [click here](https://gamurlanda.com).
-You can view my portfolio, read about my skills and experience, and contact me directly through the website (or contact me here on GitHub directly, whatever works best for you).
+You can view my portfolio, read about my skills and experience, and contact me directly through the website.

 ## Built With